-'''

-cd ~/projects/assembly

 look what's around

-11
+ll

 '''

 Velvet is used in two phases, the first phase prepares the reads, the second phase does the assembly itself.
 Open the Velvet manual.
-When using anything more complex than a simple notepad you will actually save your time by reading the manual.
+When using anything more complex than a Notepad you will actually save your time by reading the manual.
 Surprised?;)